Last Updated on March 18, 2021 by Julia Wilson

-Also known as cardiovascular disease (CVD), heart disease is a collective term for diseases which affect the heart and the heart vessels.
+Also known as cardiovascular disease (CVD), heart disease is a collective term for diseases that affect the heart and the heart vessels.
 Heart disease can be a silent disease with many cats showing no outward signs of disease.

-The end result of heart diseases is heart failure, which may be left-sided or right-sided, however in late-stage heart failure, both sides are usually affected.
+The end result of heart diseases is heart failure, which may be left-sided or right-sided, however, in late-stage heart failure, both sides are usually affected.

 A common disease where the cells build up a resistance to insulin, a hormone necessary for glucose to enter the cells.
 As a result, glucose levels build up in the bloodstream.